charlie-vf/genshin-recipes-blog-api/README.md

 The first step in this site was to set up the admin panel to monitor storage of data and create example data to ensure URLs worked accordingly in the backend.
 The admin superuser has full CRUD control over site content.

-The superuser details are:
-- username: felix
-- password: 5863Lune

 ## **Apps**